 My greatest fear has always been “losing” a child, and anybody that I am close to knows this.
 I spoke about it often, and the fear was so nagging that it ate away at my soul and wouldn’t let my mind rest.
 In fact, when my children were infants I frequently had to talk myself out of guarding my heart, because my fear was SO great.
 It took a sort of power over my life that, at times, made it so I did not want to get too emotionally attached to my children for fear that if something happened to one of them, that I would not be able to go on.
 I was constantly telling people, “If something happens and I should lose one of my children, God had better take me too,” and in a sense He did.
 He took away the biggest part of me, the one thing that I had let consume my life, my actions, and my heart; he took away my fear.
 What do you have to fear when your biggest fear has come to pass?

-I had been so consumed with fear t tt hat I had lost sight of God’s promises.
+I had been so consumed with fear that I had lost sight of God’s promises.
 Somewhere along that road, I had obviously stopped trusting in God, his plan, His purpose, His promises.
 I did this unconsciously, of course, as I had been working hard on trusting God in all other aspects of my life.
 Looking back on it now, my children are one of my greatest things in life, I know that and if I wasn’t trusting Him with them, was I really fully trusting Him?
 The answer is no.

 The Bible tells us over and over again, “Do not worry,” “Do not fear.”
 I was not listening, I was not trusting, and I spent my life worrying about my kids, my finances, and my career.
 Because I was worrying, I was not putting my trust in God.
 How freeing it is, to me, to realize this.
 I now live my life without worry.
 I am God’s child.
 He loves me even more than I love my own children.
 He is not going to do anything to harm me.
 He is my protector, my Savior, my Jesus, my Father.
 My children are His children.
 He did not take Justin away from me to hurt me, even though, yes, it hurt.
 He received him into Heaven with a bigger plan for him, for me, and for my other children.